glitchdotcom/hit-counter/README.md

 This starter kit sets up a basic page hit counter for a website using a KV Store in a Fastly Compute app written in JavaScript.

 * The app uses a default origin website as its backend `glitchdotcom.github.io` with the sample site at `/my-site/`: [glitchdotcom.github.io/my-site/](https://glitchdotcom.github.io/my-site/)
-  * The sample site is a variant of the [Eleventy Base Blog](https://demo-base-blog.11ty.dev/) which you can also [clone and deploy to Github Pages](https://github.com/glitchdotcom/my-site) if you like
+  * The sample site is a variant of the [Eleventy Base Blog](https://demo-base-blog.11ty.dev/) which you can also [clone and deploy to Github Pages](https://github.com/glitchdotcom/my-site) if you like – **update the `package.json` mentions of `my-site` to your repo name in your clone**
 * The app uses [Expressly](https://expressly.edgecompute.app/) for routing requests with the [Fastly JavaScript Compute SDK](https://js-compute-reference-docs.edgecompute.app/docs/)
 * We create a KV Store named `pagehits`
 * Each page request increments the number of hits in the store